AnandSundar/PhoneGap-Cordova-LocationFinder/README.md

 <h1>Location Finder App</h1>
 <p>This app lets lets the user find zipcode using city, state and city, state using zipcode.
-This is a hybrid app that is built to be used as a web application, android appication or iOS application</p>
+This is a hybrid app that is built to be used as a web application, android appication, windows application or iOS application</p>

 <h2>Technologies Used</h2>
 <ul>